 The coronavirus pandemic has wreaked havoc on society with much social interaction occurring over the internet.
 Musicians and concert organizers responded rapidly to the social distancing measures and turned the internet into their new concert hall.
 The Quarantine Concerts project aimed to explore the social and emotional effects of virtual concerts.

-In collaboration with the Kama Muta Lab and industry partners across the globe, we are collecting survey responses from concert-goers.
+In collaboration with the Kama Muta Lab and industry partners across the globe, we collected survey responses from concert-goers.

 Read an article featuring the study on NRK here.

 Listen on NRK radio here.